AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-faq.md

 You can use the [sticky connections](dispatcher-configuration.md#identifying-a-sticky-connection-folder-stickyconnectionsfor) feature, which ensures that all documents for a user are processed on the same instance of AEM.
 This feature is important if you use personalized pages and session data.
 The data is stored on the instance.
 Therefore, subsequent requests from the same user must return to that instance or the data is lost.

 Because sticky connections restrict the Dispatcher's ability to optimize requests, you should use this approach only when necessary.
-You can specify the folder that contains the "sticky" documents, thus ensuring all documents in that folder are processed on the same instance for a user.
+You can specify the folder that contains the "sticky" documents, thus ensuring all documents in that folder are processed in the same instance for a user.

 ### Can I use sticky connections and caching in tandem?